-Grumpy Cat Is Awarded $710,000 In Lawsuit — Despite Winning Case, Cat Remains Grumpy.
+Grumpy Cat Is Awarded $710,000 In Lawsuit — Despite Winning Case, Cat Remains Grumpy

 The trial lasted a week, and on Monday the jury awarded a payment of $710,000 in damages for copyright and trademark infringement, as well as a $1 nominal damage fee for breach of contract.

-The cash cow — or rather cash cat — has turned out to be a little feline gold mine for her owner, Tabatha Bundesen, her brother Bryan, and her daughter Crystal.
+The cash cow — or rather cash cat — has turned out to be a little feline gold mine for her owner, Tabatha Bundesen, as well as her brother Bryan and daughter Crystal.
 Business Insider reports that Grumpy Cat, whose real name is Tardar Sauce or “Tar,” was born April 4, 2001, alongside her brother Pokey in Bundesen’s home in Arizona.
 Tardar Sauce was born with a form of dwarfism and an underbite that causes her to look upset all the time.
 Her brother Pokey does not suffer from the condition.

 One lucky day — on Sept.
 22, 2012, to be precise — Bryan took a photograph that would change their lives.
 He took a picture of the sour-faced kitty and posted it on Reddit.
 The picture went viral, reaching 1 million views on Imgur within 48 hours.
 Tardar Sauce, now Grumpy Cat, became an internet sensation.